 "So what master Antilles told me is true; Darth Vader once was a Jedi Knight," Yarmod said.

 "He was and he still is.
-He lives on in the Force now, like one of the Jedi of old.
+He lives on in the Force now, like one of the Jedi of old, for he renounced the Dark Side.
 On Endor Luke has told me everything he knew about Anakin.
 Partially his stories were based on what Ben en master Yoda wanted to tell him, partially also Anakin himself revealed parts of his life to his son.
 Recently his apparition appeared to me.
 He asked me forgiveness for what he has done to me.
 To Luke, Leia and me, he always will be Anakin Skywalker, the good and compassionate person who cared a lot for others."
 Liane said.

 Artoo whistled a long comment on Liane's words.
 The three friends looked at the barrel-shaped droid.
 Threepio translated Artoo's binary words.